 With the sun mercilessly beating down on us, we slowly picked our way through the crowds.
 Edging further and further into the cauldron.
 Soon we found ourselves set upon by feverish vendors, so-called tour guides and other entrepreneurs.
 All of whom appeared desperate to sell us anything that wasn’t nailed to the ground.

 The touts were relentless, with the more persistent offenders even chasing after us and blocking our way.
 Nevertheless we battled on, our eyes fixed on that all-important sign in the distance.
 This was my beacon of hope, the promised oasis.

 I focused hard on those words for all I was worth, determined to get through the madness intact.
-Progressing slowly but surely, we passed cripples, beggars and filthy, flea-ridden dogs.
+Progressing slowly but surely, we passed crippled men, beggars and filthy, flea-ridden dogs.
 Moreover, there were collections of street urchins who tugged at our arms and legs with impish smiles.
+“Hello sir!”

-Finally, to our uncontainable delight, the crowds thinned out and we arrived at The Hare Krishna Guest House!
+Finally, to our uncontainable delight, the crowds thinned out and we arrived at the Hare Krishna Guest House!
 Safely ensconced in its dimly lit lobby, Allan and I threw off our rucksacks and flopped out on a pair of plastic chairs.
-Catching my breath, I gazed up at the ceiling, monitoring the journey of an enormous beetle as it scuttled towards a network of spider webs and certain death.
+Catching my breath, I gazed up at the ceiling.
+Then began monitoring the journey of an enormous beetle as it scuttled towards a network of spider webs and certain death.